← Back to Blog

 Austenitic stainless steel work-hardens rapidly during cold forging.
 As the die shapes the drill point, the metal becomes progressively harder — increasing the force required and accelerating die wear.
 Carbon steel work-hardens too, but at a much lower rate.

-Impact: Die forces are 40-60% higher than carbon steel at equivalent screw sizes.
+Impact: Die forces are substantially higher than carbon steel at equivalent screw sizes (commonly estimated at 40–60% depending on alloy and screw geometry).
 This means:

 • Higher stress on die edges → increased chipping risk